ThomasM52/ThomasM52/README.md

 I'm interested in backend development and building applications using C# and .NET.

-I'm currently looking for an internship where I can improve my programming skills and gain real-world experience.
+I'm currently looking for an internship where I can apply my skills and gain real-world development experience.

 ---